MrMoody098/CrosswordCreator/README.md

 ## Storage

 Crosswords created in the builder are saved to browser local storage and persist across sessions.
 Saved crosswords appear on the home page and can be played, shared, or uploaded to the marketplace.

-## Deployment

-The application is configured for deployment to GitHub Pages.
-See [DEPLOYMENT.md](./DEPLOYMENT.md) for complete deployment instructions including Supabase setup, database migrations, and environment configuration.